 Homemade Italian Chicken Vesuvio Recipe

-- ideally, it would be great if you have 2 pieces each of breasts, thighs, legs and wings
+- ideally, it would be great if you have two pieces each of breasts, thighs, legs, and wings

 - Salt – about 2 teaspoons